drosseau/degob/README.md

 - A lot more testing
 - Documentation
 - Errors maybe could be handled better and I haven't tested if the byte count on error is correct or not yet
-- Figure out licensing; I heavily relied on the Go source for this tool